 Our pupil leaders contribute to all aspects of school life and our School Council hold half termly meetings and feedback on the content of the meetings to the Senior Leadership Team on a regular basis.

-We ensure that children are leaders through our CORE values.
-As part of our values, we pledge to support our local community.
-Our whole school approach ensures that we address and embed Community, Ownership, Respect and Excellence into everything we do.
+We ensure that children are leaders through our school values and as part of our values, we pledge to support our local community.
+Our whole school approach ensures that we address and embed Ambition, Respect and Collaboration into everything we do.
 Supporting charities strengthens personal values and introduces children to the importance of generosity therefore, our pupil leaders lead on various projects and we ensure they are involved in the process of planning, delivery and reflection of each venture.

 - Comic Relief is designed and planned by the young leaders.
 They help to prepare and advertise the event around school and within the community.
 Our young leaders sell merchandise around school and help to co-ordinate roles and responsibilities and are pivotal to the success of the whole event.

 - Our young leaders have had the opportunity to part take in local and national initiatives such as the Ukraine appeal.
 They promoted our ‘dress blue and yellow’ theme and collected items that would help many families in Ukraine.

 - Macmillan's Coffee Morning is organised and run by our pupil leaders, from designing posters to selling coffee and cakes on the day.

 - Each year Sport Relief is managed and led by our sports ambassadors who lead the promotion, activities and charity collection.
 They help to devise whole school competitions and ensure that children all endeavour to take part.